DBarney/lever-lua/README.md

 ##Stream based event systems

 Piping to a lever endpoint creates a subscription type system.
-This is makes it really easy to generate pub sub style systems where events have no guarantee to be delivered.
+This is makes it really easy to generate pub sub style systems where events are not stored and are instantly send to eveyone interested.

 ###Example